Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

 ## Project Outline

-- [Bird Friend](#) is a photo sharing web app that allows users to create, search, and edit profiles for birds they've photographed, and comment on or like profiles from other users.
+- [Bird Friend](#) is a photo sharing web application.
+Users can create, search, and edit photo profiles for birds they've spotted, and comment or like photo profiles from other users.
 - All users, even those non-registered, can browse through uploaded photos of birds and read other people's comments to get a sense of the community.
 - After browsing, users who want to get more involved by commenting or uploading their own photos will receive prompts to register to gain this functionality.
 - This creates a deeper link between the user and the application, allowing the site developer to build a sense of community.
-- This app features a visitor landing page, user registration and login, a photo gallery, a like feature, and the user ability to edit or delete their uploads and profile.
+- This app features a landing page, photo galleries, user registration and login forms, comment and like features, and the user ability to edit or delete their bird photo profiles and user profiles.
 - The technologies used to build this app include HTML, [Tailwind CSS](https://tailwindcss.com/docs), JavaScript, Python, [Flask](https://palletsprojects.com/p/flask/), and [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)

 ## Project Goals

 - To buid a fun community around casual bird spotting in cities and the countryside, as many people don't really take the time to stop and really see birds in the same way as other wildlife ; dogs, cats, foxes, deer.
-- To sell cameras on behalf of a 3rd party through native advertisement.
-Camera is included as a data field on the Bird Object and, while many users select their iPhone, this field on Featured Photos all link back to that 3rd party supplier.
+- To drive camera sales on behalf of a 3rd party through native advertisement, as a way of making the site and community more sustainable for the site developer.

 ## Live project

 **[View the live project here](#)**

 ## Table of Contents